Thursday, 18 September 2025

 At the point of decision, emotions are very important for choosing between alternatives.
 In fact, even when we believe our decisions are logical, the very point of choice is always based on our emotions.
 And this is something that as human beings, we cannot take away from our mind and our heart.
 In many situations, if our mind is overloaded with information, too many priorities and no time to analyse or debate, there is a significant chance that the emotional brain will overrule the rational brain.

 Brands should learn to understand their target market both rationally and emotionally, in order to target them more effectively and efficiently.
-In this way, brands are able to connect to their consumers, thus increasing their and brand loyalty.
+In this way, brands are able to connect to their consumers, thus increasing their sales and brand loyalty.

 If people believe they share values with a company.
 They will stay loyal to the brand.